3 Phases of Liver Detoxification You Must Know About

 Phase 2 (Conjugation Pathways)

-Favorable Nutrients Used During Phase 2:
+Important Nutrients for Phase 2:

 • Sulfur-rich foods (garlic, onion, broccoli sprouts, cruciferous veggies, ginger, mustard powder)